railwayapp/docs/src/pages/reference/pricing.md

 Railway offers a consumption-based pricing model for your projects.
 You don't get charged for resources you don't use, instead, Railway charges by the minute for each vCPU and memory resource your service uses.

-Users who upgrade to the Developer plan get unlimited execution hours on their workloads and increased service limits compared to users on the Starter plan.
+Users who upgrade to the Developer plan get unlimited execution hours on their workloads and increased service limits compared to users on the Trial plan.

 [You can see the offerings of each tier on this page.](/reference/plans)